code0monkey1/EPIJudge/epi_judge_python/categories/bit-manipulation/easy/count_bits.md

 ```

-Time Complexity : `O(n), where n is the number of bits in the original number`
+Time Complexity : `O(n), where n is the number of bits needed to represent the integer.
+Eg: 4 bits are needed to represent the integer 12 ( 1100 )`

 ---